 What is Diagnostic Medical Sonography?

-The purpose of the Diagnostic Medical Sonography Program is to prepare qualified individuals who, by virtue of training in both theory and practice, are proficient in the areas of abdominal, obstetric/gynecological, and vascular ultrasonography.
-To fulfill this mission the program strives to provide excellence in teaching and learning, promoting student success, and supporting economic development.
+The goal of the Diagnostic Medical Sonography Program is to prepare competent, entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the following concentration(s): Abdominal, Obstetrics and Gynecology and Vascular sonography.
+To fulfill this mission, the program strives to provide excellence in teaching and learning, promoting student success, and supporting economic development.
 This goal coincides with the colleges goals as well as Kentucky Community and Technical College Systems goals.

 All applicants should possess sufficient: